 In October 2015, we announced that we were partnering with the Broward County School system to bring HIV education to select Broward Public High Schools and Middle Schools.
-One of our board members is also on the Broward County School Board and aided in this endeavor.
+One of our board members was also on the Broward County School Board and aided in this endeavor.
 Dr. Cliff Barton, who worked on educational outreach in President Clinton’s administration, worked with us for a year to write it.

 We conduct on-going pre and post-class feedback from both students and school instructors as well as pre and post-class testing to measure learning.
-We do this to continuously improve the program, its implementation and to provide tangible results and feedback to the schools and to AHF, the major funder of the program “In Ctrl” is also being offered to other organizations that focus on HIV-at-risk populations.
+We do this to continuously improve the program, its implementation and to provide tangible results and feedback to the schools and to AHF, the major funder of the program “In Ctrl-Educated Choices” is also being offered to other organizations that focus on HIV-at-risk populations.

-We are also working on on “Part 2” where we’ll confront Stigma and how it stops people from making educated choices.
+are also working on “Part 2” designed a second offering—“Stigma Elimination” (see update!) where we confront Stigma and how it stops people from making educated choices.
 Our intent is to increase the willingness of youth and at-risk individuals to consider options, and potential consequences, prior to sexual encounters or needle use; to get people to commit to taking care of themselves.

-Please consider donating to the World AIDS Museum and Educational Center.
+Check out photos of or education team in action and please consider donating to the World AIDS Museum and Educational Center.
 Your donations allow us to continue to reach young people and at-risk populations to educate, enlighten and empower.
 Consider joining our Charter Club or make a one-time donation of any amount by clicking the donate button below.